 Students will have a maximum of 150% of the normally allotted scheduled time to complete the program.
 The program is scheduled for 44 / 88 weeks and students will have 66 / 132 weeks of instruction to complete the program.
-Maximum Time Frame is measured in calendar time and students must successfully complete 67% of
+Maximum Time Frame is measured in calendar time and students must successfully complete 67% of the hours scheduled during each payment period.
+All periods of enrollment will be included in the maximum time frame.
+If it is determined that a student will not be able to complete the program within the maximum timeframe, the student will no longer be eligible for Title IV funds.
+Evaluation periods are as follows:

 Weeks Minimum Required Hours Pay Period

 13 / 28 302 450

 30 / 56 603 900

 45 / 84 903 1350

 60 / 112 1204 1800

-66 / 132 1400 2100